Can Large Language Models Predict the Outcome of Judicial Decisions?: Related Work

+Additionally, \cite{ammar2024prediction} utilized LLaMA, GPT, and Jais for Arabic LJP, showing that translating legal cases into English significantly improved model performance.
+Their findings further emphasize the need for Arabic-centric models tailored to the legal domain.

+Recently, the potential of LLMs for LJP has been further explored. \cite{vats2023llms} and \cite{nigam-etal-2024-legal} benchmarked GPT-3.5 and LLaMA-2 on Indian court datasets, while \cite{bommarito2022gpttakesbarexam} evaluated GPT-3’s performance on the Uniform Bar Examination, showcasing its capability in legal reasoning and generating contextually relevant answers.
+Transformer models like LegalBERT and T5 have also excelled in structured text generation, classification, and summarization tasks \cite{chalkidis2020legalbertmuppetsstraightlaw, raffel2023exploringlimitstransferlearning}, further solidifying their role in automating and enhancing legal systems.

-Despite advancements in legal NLP and the rise of transformer-based models, notable gaps persist in Arabic LJP.
-A major obstacle is the absence of publicly available Arabic legal datasets.
-Existing corpora are often fragmented, domain-specific, or insufficiently annotated, limiting the ability to train accurate models for Arabic LJP.
-The lack of high-quality, large-scale datasets has slowed the development of effective solutions for the Arabic legal domain.
+Despite significant advancements in legal NLP, Arabic LJP remains underexplored.
+Challenges such as the morphological complexity of Arabic, syntax variability, and the scarcity of high-quality annotated datasets have hindered progress.
+Existing Arabic corpora are often fragmented, domain-specific, or poorly annotated, limiting the development of robust models.

-Additionally, Arabic legal NLP lacks benchmarking frameworks akin to those available for high-resource languages like English.
-This shortfall hinders objective evaluation and comparison of models and prompting techniques.
-Establishing evaluation frameworks tailored to Arabic legal tasks, such as LJP, is essential to advance the field, ensure reproducibility, and foster further research.

-To the best of our knowledge,This work introduces the first publicly available Arabic Legal Judgment Prediction dataset and model.
-While prior studies have explored Arabic NLP and some legal tasks, research focused on Arabic LJP remains scarce.
-By providing a curated dataset and a domain-specific model, this study addresses a critical gap and establishes a foundation for progress in Arabic legal NLP.

-Figure \ref{fig:methodology} outlines the complete methodology, starting from dataset collection from the Saudi Ministry of Justice, through data preparation and instruction crafting, to experimental setups involving fine-tuning and evaluation.
-It highlights the systematic process for benchmarking models like LLaMA-3.2-3B and LLaMA-3.1-8B on Arabic Legal Judgment Prediction.